antoine71/OC-P13_OCLettings/README.md

 1. Download and install [Docker engine](https://docs.docker.com/engine/install/) according to your system requirement.

-2. Navigate to the application root folder and build the container.
+2. Navigate to the application root folder and build the container named `oc-lettings`:

 ```
 docker build --platform linux/amd64 -t oc-lettings .